ISSUIUC/ISS-PCB/CONTRIBUTING.md

 ## **KiCad Library Convention**

 ISS provides an easy naming scheme/directions for custom libraries for members to not have to go through the hastle of looking at KiCad Library conventions.
-However if interested, they can take a look at KiCads Library Conventions.
+However, KiCad's Library Conventions should still be the main point of reference.

 The KiCad Library Convention (KLC) is a set of guidelines for contributing to the official KiCad libraries. **Read over these requirments beforehand and follow them when making custom libraries.** Our libraries follow the same guidelines.
-All libraries should be created with the intent to upstream them to the offficial KiCad Libraries.
+All libraries should be created with the intent to upstream them to the official KiCad Libraries.
+It is **important** to note that many downloaded libraries are often not up to KLC thus shouldn't be blindly added to our libraries.

 - [KiCad Library Convention](https://klc.kicad.org/): *Library maintainer rules & guidelines*

+*All libraires should follow the KLC before merging to main*

 <br/>